 As mentioned above, freesia is native to South Africa.
 In order to properly grow freesia in the garden, it is important to mimic its native habitat.
-Freesia plants bloom best when daytime temperatures are around 60-70 F. (16-21 C.) and nighttime temperatures stay around 45-55 F. (7-13 C.).
-However, freesia plants cannot tolerate any frost and will die if exposed to periods below 25 F. (-4 C.).
+Freesia plants bloom best when daytime temperatures are around 60 to 70 degrees F. (16-21 C.), and nighttime temperatures stay around 45 to 55 degrees F. (7-13 C.).
+However, freesia plants cannot tolerate any frost and will die if exposed to periods below 25 degrees F. (-4 C.).

-They are hardy in zones 9-11, but can be grown as annuals or houseplants in cooler climates.
+They are hardy in zones 9 to 11 but can be grown as annuals or houseplants in cooler climates.
 In its native range in the Southern Hemisphere, freesia blooms in fall, then goes dormant when winter temperatures become too hot.
 In Northern Hemisphere zones, it blooms in spring and goes dormant when summer temperatures become too hot.

 Whether grown in the garden or containers, the first step of proper freesia care is to provide it with moist, but well-draining soil.
 In soggy soil, the delicate corms of freesia plants will rot.
 Plant freesia in a slightly sandy soil that has been amended with moisture retaining organic material.
 They prefer a location in full sun but can tolerate light shade.

 When freesia is actively growing and blooming, the soil should be kept moist.
 When done blooming, spent blooms can be deadheaded to keep the garden tidy, but the foliage should be left to die back naturally.
 As the foliage browns and dies back, the soil can be allowed to dry out.
 If grown in a container or as an annual, this would be the time to prepare to store the corms in a dry, indoor location.